Salmoncon XVIII, 2023

 Valley Camp offers unique opportunities for setting up and testing antennas, with its wide fields and surrounding trees.

-· Each operator should keep his or her own digital log and at the end of the event email it to Bob, AF9W, at: af9w@arrl.net
+· Each operator should keep their own digital log and at the end of the event email it to Bob, AF9W, at: af9w@arrl.net

 · On-the-air operation is encouraged and is a main feature of the event.